cosfer2804/Projects-Repository/CitiBike/README.md

 In this plot we see that normally the renting drops during the winter (or cold weeks) and increase in summer or good weather days.
 Also, it’s possible to see that covid dropped the amount of the trips, specially in the first restrictions.
 Soon after, trips begin to increase again, but in 2020 the amount of trips decreased nearly 5% in comparison to 2019.

-As we look at the "Trips by Day" chart, we see that in 2020 (during covid), for the first time trips on Sunday and Saturday were more popular than weekday trips.
+As we look at the "Trips by Day" chart, we see that in 2020 (with more strict restrictions for covid), for the first time trips on Sunday and Saturday were more popular than weekday trips.

 If we look at the users type the number of trips for casual users increased in 2020 and 2021.

 After these analyses, I decided to dig deep and try to understand the impacts of covid on the bike rental system.
 To do this, I analyzed the months of March, April and May 2019, 2020 and 2021.
 All the next installments are filtered with this time frame.

-PS: The colors of the users type is going to be the same in the next plots.
+PS: The colors of the users type is going to be the same in 'the Average Trips Duration'.
+Dark blue for casual users and light blue for member users (those who annually pay for a membership)

 #### Station Growth